Content, images, & animation copyright © 1997-2010 Peter C. Miller.

 Another point of clarification - these "clean" Menger Sponges are "pure" in the sense that no surfaces exist that are hidden, and every surface that exists is necessary and could be viewed from "outside" the sponge if a camera could be placed appropriately within the sponge.
 In other words, these clean/pure Menger Sponges could be filled with water from the inside, they would not leak.

-This is an work in progress animation of mine which depicts a series of Menger Sponges multiplying into each iteration of Menger Sponge depth rather than subdividing.
+This is an old concept rough animation of mine which depicts a series of Menger Sponges multiplying into each iteration of Menger Sponge depth rather than subdividing.
 To see the animation, click here or on the image above.

 In the animation we watch, from the point of view of a person standing, a Menger Sponge growing from a 1 inch cube at level 0 to a 1,640 foot tall Menger Sponge at level 9.